 Addiction is a chronic disease, which means it is not usually cured quickly or sometimes at all, and that people who suffer from it are often at risk of relapse for a long time, even after seeking treatment.
 According to the National Institute on Drug Abuse, “Relapse rates for addiction resemble those of other chronic diseases such as diabetes, hypertension, and asthma.”
 While relapse is a serious concern for those going through recovery, there are still ways you can avoid this potential effect.

-Learn more about relapse and effective treatment options by contacting us via phone, chat or email.
+Learn more about relapse and effective treatment options by calling our helpline.

 Seek Detox and Addiction Treatment